 Most riders won’t think twice about spending up to £500 on an aftermarket exhaust but won’t even consider spending less than that to secure their pride and joy.
 You should all (at the very least) use an approved lock and chain to secure your scooter wherever you park your machine but how about going for some extra protection?

-Personally I’m very security conscious, my brick built garage is alarmed, covered by CCTV and I keep my machines locked up in there as well.
+Personally, I’m very security conscious, my brick-built garage is alarmed, covered by CCTV and I keep my machines locked up in there as well.
 It also has a few other security measures in place but that doesn’t mean I’m complacent.
 Earlier this year I had a Datatool Trakking device fitted.
-The unit offers 24-hour protection, is monitored remotely and sends a text/email alert if the scooter is moved, you also get a phone call if the device is triggered and you can follow it on your mobile or PC.
-The Trakking is Thatcham Cat 6 approved and will pinpoint the bikes precise location if it is stolen.
+The unit offers 24-hour protection, is monitored remotely, and sends a text/email alert if the scooter is moved, you also get a phone call if the device is triggered and you can follow it on your mobile or PC.
+The Trakking is Thatcham Cat 6 approved and will pinpoint the bike's precise location if it is stolen.

-You can’t fit the device yourself though but Datatool work alongside their approved fitter, Pete.
+You can’t fit the device yourself, but Datatool works alongside their approved fitter, Pete.
 You can find him on Facebook as the ‘Bike alarm man’.
 He’ll come and fit the device, (or supply and fit) in your own home.
 It takes a couple of hours on average to fit depending on your scooter/bike.
 The unit costs £179 plus fitting and a £99 annual subscription, so less than £400 in total for one of the best bike recovery options on the market and added peace of mind.

-Obviously, the size of the tracker is a bit of a downside because it makes it hard to hide but unless a thief found it quickly, or knew what it was if they did you might still have a chance to get your bike back.
-The basic unit has a claimed ten year battery life and costs £199, the Spy costs £219.99 and can be mounted using its strong magnets, finally the External costs £239.99 and has an external antenna so the device can be mounted inside a frame tube, making it a good choice for classic scooters built from steel.
-A subscription costs from £3 per month and like the Datatool there’s an app to let you keep your eye on your bike.
+Obviously, the size of the tracker is a bit of a downside because it makes it hard to hide but unless a thief found it quickly, or knew what it was, you might still have a chance to get your bike back.
+The basic unit has a claimed ten-year battery life and costs £199, the Spy costs £219.99 and can be mounted using its strong magnets, finally the External costs £239.99 and has an external antenna so the device can be mounted inside a frame tube, making it a good choice for classic scooters built from steel.
+A subscription costs £3 per month and like the Datatool there’s an app to let you keep your eye on your bike.

 Maybe you should put some security devices on your Christmas list this year…